New kind of deadly synthetic cannabis surfaces in Auckland

 His parents spoke out at the time in a bid to put pressure on the Government to do more to help struggling addicts and to support their families.

-McAllister collapsed in his home.
+McAllister collapsed at a Taupō home.
 He went into heart arrhythmia, stopped breathing and the flow of blood to his brain ceased, eventually causing an irrecoverable brain injury, the inquest heard.

 It was the first inquest into a spate of deaths across the country last year blamed on a stronger-than-usual batch of synthetic cannabis.